kprevas/ronin/Retrieving-Data.md

 that match the given criteria.
 (This is typically much faster than actually retrieving the objects.)

-Next, we'll see how RoninDB handles [[relationships between entities|Foreign Keys and Join Tables]].
+Next, we'll see how RoninDB handles [relationships between entities](Foreign-Keys-and-Join-Tables.html).